Wondering if kids time out really works? Here’s why I gave up time out and what I do instead – 3 tips that will help when it’s time to discipline.

 I do want the behavior to change, but the thing that is easy to forget is our purpose in child training.
 Am I giving a consequence because I am just annoyed with them or do I have a higher purpose here?
 For me, I’m not training my children to look good in front of others.
 I don’t want him to put that bike away simply because it makes my yard look neat.
 I’m more concerned that it might cause someone to trip and fall, or it might rust out in the rain.

 So what do you think?
-Are you ready to try it?
+Are you ready to give up the kids time out?